LeonAckermann/EEG-Artifact-Detection/README.md

 # EEG-Artifact-Detection

 This is the repository of the project `EEG Artifact Detection` for the course Implementing Aritificial Neural Networks with Tensorflow.
+You can find a video summary of the project and our main findings here:https://drive.google.com/drive/folders/1SLuRZAZ9lD315OgMzmAOexAGqtSmHcu9
  Below you can find an overview of the contents of this repository and the precise steps for replicating our results either on your local machine or a vast.ai gpu.

 ## Structure of Repository